Powered by RND

 About The Taiwan History Podcast: Formosa Files

-Now streaming season five, the world's biggest and highest-rated Taiwan history podcast, Formosa Files, releases ENGLISH episodes every THURSDAY, as well as one short CHINESE episode on WEDNESDAYS.
-Formosa Files: The Taiwan History Podcast uses an engaging storytelling format and is non-chronological, meaning every week is a new adventure.
-John Ross is an author and publisher of works on Taiwan and China, while Eryk Michael Smith is a writer and journalist for local and global media outlets.
-Both hosts have lived in Taiwan for decades and call the island home.
+Formosa Files is the world's biggest and highest-rated Taiwan history podcast.
+We use an engaging storytelling format and are non-chronological, meaning every week is a new adventure - and, you can just find a topic that interests you and check out that episode...skip stuff that isn't your thing.
+The hosts are John Ross, an author and publisher of works on Taiwan and China, and Eryk Michael Smith, a journalist for local and global media outlets.
+Both Ross and Smith have lived in Taiwan for over two decades and call the island home.
 Email: [email protected]

 Podcast website

-Listen to The Taiwan History Podcast: Formosa Files, Cautionary Tales with Tim Harford and many other podcasts from around the world with the radio.net app
+Listen to The Taiwan History Podcast: Formosa Files, Not Just the Tudors and many other podcasts from around the world with the radio.net app

 Get the free radio.net app